 d) In our opinion the aforesaid standalone financial statements comply with Ind ASspecified under Section 133 of the Act;

-g) With respect to the other matters to be included in the Auditor's Report inaccordance with Rule 11 of the Companies (Audit and Auditors) Rules 2014 (as amended) inour opinion and to the best of our information and according to the explanations given tous:
+g) With respect to the other matters to be included in the Auditor's Report inaccordance with rule 11 of the Companies (Audit and Auditors) Rules 2014 (as amended) inour opinion and to the best of our information and according to the explanations given tous:

 Based on the audit procedures performed for the purpose of reporting a true and fairview on the standalone financial statements of the Company and taking into considerationthe information and explanations given to us and the books of account and other recordsexamined by us in the normal course of audit and to the best of our knowledge and beliefwe report that:

-(b) The Company has a regular program of physical verification of its fixed assetsunder which fixed assets are verified in a phased mannerover a period of three years which in our opinion is reasonable having regard to thesize of the Company and the nature of its assets.
-In accordance with this program certain fixed assets were verifiedduring the year and no material discrepancieswere noticed on such verification.
+(b) The Company has a regular program of physical verification of its property plantand equipment under which property plant and equipment are verified in a phased mannerover a period of three years which in our opinion is reasonable having regard to thesize of the Company and the nature of its assets.
+In accordance with this program certainproperty plant and equipment were verified during the year and no material discrepancieswere noticed on such verification.

-(c) There are no overdue loans in respect of loans granted. (iv) In our opinion the Company has complied with the provisions of Sections 185 and186 of the Act with respectto loans given investments made and guarantees and securities given.
+(iv) In our opinion the Company has complied with the provisions of Sections 185 and186 of the Act in respect of loans investments guarantees and security.

 (v) In our opinion the Company has not accepted any deposits within the meaning ofSections 73 to 76 of the Act and the Companies (Acceptance of Deposits) Rules 2014 (asamended).
 Accordingly the provisions of clause 3(v) of the Order are not applicable.